oat-sa/taohub-articles/forge/Developer Guide/exported-files.md

 This article will show and explain exported files that you can get from TAO.

-These files are CSV file so they will be displayed as a table when opened with a spreadsheet software, in reality, every column is separated by commas and the text is in quotes.
+These files are CSV files so they will be displayed as a table when opened with a spreadsheet software, in reality, every column is separated by commas and the text is in quotes.
 There are samples of each exported files at the end of this page.

 Results Files
 =============